 DJI Mavic Pro with full prop guards

 The DJI Mavic Pro is a superb drone in most every regard, a compact and folding machine that performs extremely well for pilots and aerial photographers alike.
 The going price is fairly steep for the average child’s toy, you may want to consider another drone from this list if you are straight up shopping for your child.
-Now, if you have a Mavic Pro and have considered allowing your child to fly, this may ease your mind, full cage-style prop guards.
+Now, if you have a Mavic Pro and have considered allowing your child to fly, this may ease your mind, a full cage-style prop guard.

 Made available earlier this year, the new Mavic Pro accessories open up a slew of flying opportunities for Mavic Pro owners.
 The Mavic – Propeller Cage completely encloses the propellers of the craft, making it safe for slight bumps into walls, but more important, you’d have to try fairly hard to sneak a finger in there to contact the propellers.
 Sadly, the cage requires shorter propellers to operate, reducing your flight time to about ten minutes.
 There is a middle ground, the Mavic Propeller Guard is a basic bumper that won’t protect fingers, but will help with those gentle wall impacts.